hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 Comma-separated list of hostnames to allow access to the HTTP JSON-RPC API.
 Default is `localhost`.

 !!!tip
     To allow all hostnames, use `*` or `all`.
-We don't recommend this for production code.
+We don't recommend allowing all hostnames for production code.

 !!!note
-    This option is only available from v0.8.3 or when [building from source](../Installation/Build-From-Source.md).
+    This option is only available from v0.8.3.
 Earlier versions allow access by all hostnames.

 ### max-peers